Office of the County Appraiser

 NOTE: Property owners may appeal the value on their property only once during any tax year.

 A declaration of representative is a form that must be completed when a person other than a property owner is appealing the valuation of a property.
 A person other than the owner can be a family member, tax representative, accountant, real estate agent, and more.
-Declarations of representative are to be filled out completely and filed along with the appeal application (payment under protest, or informal/equalization application) when it is filed with the County Treasure’s Office (PUP application), or Appraiser’s Office (Informal application).
+Declarations of representative are to be filled out completely and filed along with the appeal application (payment under protest, or informal/equalization application) when it is filed with the County Treasurer’s Office (PUP application), or Appraiser’s Office (Informal application).

 The purpose of the declaration of representative is to ensure all parties involved in the appeal process authority on behalf of the property owner has been given to file an appeal for that property.